nano-roni/socialsdk-android/README.md

-copy the code exactly as it is from the oncreate function to your private app in your oncreate function, dont forget to copy the "SocialAuthAdapter adapter;" to the class. dontforget to change the setcontentViews of the functions.and names of the acivities in the functions. the setcontentview that located in the onComplete function is the content View that u will see after successful logging. go to res/layout and login_activity.xml. copy from line 11 to line 67 to your app xml. and copy the drawable-mdpi folder to your apps to. copy the assets folder to your app. go to your androidmanifest.xml and add those lines lines below the uses-sdk lines:
+copy the code exactly as it is from the oncreate function to your private app in your oncreate function, dont forget to copy the "SocialAuthAdapter adapter;" to the class. you have to change the names of your setcontentViews and activities to fit your personal app. the setcontentview that located in the onComplete function is that one u will see after successful logging. go to res/layout and login_activity.xml. copy from line 11 to line 67 to your app xml. and copy the drawable-mdpi folder to your apps to. copy the assets folder to your app. go to your androidmanifest.xml and add those lines below the uses-sdk lines:
 <uses-permission android:name="android.permission.INTERNET"></uses-permission>
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"></uses-permission>